ZcashFoundation/frost/rfcs/0001-messages.md

 #### `Scalar`

-`Scalar` is a an alias for `jubjub::Fr` and this is a `[u64; 4]` as documented in https://github.com/zkcrypto/jubjub/blob/main/src/fr.rs#L16
+`Scalar` is a an alias for `jubjub::Fr`.
+We use `Scalar::to_bytes` to get a 32-byte little-endian canonical representation.
+See https://github.com/zkcrypto/bls12_381/blob/main/src/scalar.rs#L252

 #### `AffinePoint`

 Much of the math in FROST is done using `jubjub::ExtendedPoint`.
-This is a structure with 5 `jubjub::Fq`s as defined in https://github.com/zkcrypto/jubjub/blob/main/src/lib.rs#L128-L134

-Each `Fq` needed to form a `jubjub::ExtendedPoint` are `Scalar`s of `bls12_381` crate.
-Scalar here is `[u64; 4]` as documented in https://github.com/zkcrypto/bls12_381/blob/main/src/scalar.rs#L16

-For message exchange `jubjub::AffinePoint`s are a better choice as they are shorter in bytes, they are formed of 2 `jubjub::Fq` instead of 5: https://github.com/zkcrypto/jubjub/blob/main/src/lib.rs#L70-L73
+But for message exchange `jubjub::AffinePoint`s are a better choice, as their byte representation is smaller.

 Conversion from one type to the other is trivial:

 https://docs.rs/jubjub/0.6.0/jubjub/struct.AffinePoint.html#impl-From%3CExtendedPoint%3E
 https://docs.rs/jubjub/0.6.0/jubjub/struct.ExtendedPoint.html#impl-From%3CAffinePoint%3E

+We use `AffinePoint::to_bytes` to get a 32-byte little-endian canonical representation.
+See https://github.com/zkcrypto/jubjub/blob/main/src/lib.rs#L443

 ### Payload